google/ios-webkit-debug-proxy/README.md

 > Could not connect to lockdownd.
 Exiting.: Broken pipe.
 Unable to attach <long id> inspector

+or

+> Could not connect to lockdownd, error code -\<number\>.
+Exiting.

 Please upgrade libimobiledevice to version from master and rebuild ios-webkit-debug-proxy.
 Upcoming 1.2.1 has many fixes but not marked for release just yet.
 If you're on OS X:

     brew update
+    brew reinstall --HEAD usbmuxd
     brew reinstall --HEAD libimobiledevice
     brew reinstall -s ios-webkit-debug-proxy

-##### iOS 11
-> Could not connect to lockdown.
-Exiting.: Resource temporarily unavailable

-You would need to rebuild libimobiledevice with proposed [patch](https://gist.github.com/nikias/b351bf633d62703e0ff4f2fee9628401), for details follow the https://github.com/libimobiledevice/libimobiledevice/issues/510

-> Unable to connect to XXX
-> Please verify that Settings > Safari > Advanced > Web Inspector = ON

-Build from master `brew reinstall --HEAD ios-webkit-debug-proxy`

 ##### Can not see Simulator